Consistent Conjectures in Dynamic Matching Markets: Model

 \begin{definition}[Static notion of stability] Suppose $\terminal=1$.
 A matching $\matching$ for economy $\economyr^1=(\arrivala_1,\arrivalb_1)$ is \emph{stable} if the following hold: \begin{enumerate}[leftmargin=*] \item \matching\ is individually rational, and \item no pair $\pair\in\arrivala_1\times\arrivalb_1$ exists such that $\genericu>U_1(\agenta,\matching)$ and $\genericv>V_1(\agentb,\matching)$. \end{enumerate} We denote by $\stable(\economyr^1)$ the set of stable matchings for $\economyr^1$. \end{definition}

-\begin{remark}[Notation] We note that several pieces of notation, like \Matchingsfinal, $\cala_t(\cdot)$, $\calb_t(\cdot)$, denote objects whose definitions depend on the economy \economyrterminal\ under consideration.
-To be precise, we should note them $\Matchingsfinal(\economyrterminal),\calat(\cdot;\economyrterminal),\calbt(\cdot,\economyrterminal)$.
-In what follows, we continue to omit this dependence whenever it does not lead to confusion. \end{remark} \begin{remark}[Simplifying assumptions] We note two assumptions that simplify notation, but are otherwise not needed for the results.
+\begin{remark}[Notation] We note several pieces of notation, such as \Matchingsfinal, $\Matchingsfinal(\matchinguptot)$, $\cala_t(\cdot)$, $\calb_t(\cdot)$, denote objects whose definitions depend on the economy \economyrterminal\ under consideration.
+To be precise, we should note them: $\Matchingsfinal(\economyrterminal),\Matchingsfinal(\matchinguptot;\economyrterminal),\calat(\cdot;\economyrterminal),\calbt(\cdot;\economyrterminal)$.
+In what follows, we continue to omit this dependence whenever doing so does not lead to confusion. \end{remark} \begin{remark}[Simplifying assumptions] We note two assumptions that simplify notation, but are otherwise not needed for the results.
 First, we assume agents can perfectly foresee who arrives in each period.
-Instead, our results extend to the case in which arrivals are stochastic so that an economy is defined as a distribution over sequences \economyrterminal\ as in \cite{doval2020dynamically}.
+Our results extend to the case in which arrivals are stochastic so that an economy is defined as a distribution over sequences \economyrterminal\ as in \cite{doval2020dynamically}.
 Second, we assume time-discounted preferences, but all that matters for our results is that agents are dynamically consistent. \end{remark}